GENERATION OF METEOROLOGICAL LOADS

 In areas of the building/structure not covered by load panels, the program directly applies wind loads to the structural elements.

-Load panels do not participate in the structural analysis, its only provide the distribution of the applied loads to the structure.
+Load panels do not participate in the structural analysis, they only provide the distribution of the applied loads to the structure.

 TERRAIN